Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 SEO can be a powerful engine for acquiring quality leads for your agency.
-This guide digs into the keyword and content strategies you need to adopt to excel at SEO for agencies.
+This guide digs into the keyword and content strategies you need to adapt to excel at SEO for agencies.

 How does your agency approach new business development?

 If you’re like most agencies, your top channels are probably going to be “referrals”, “word of mouth”, and “events”.
 Unless SEO forms a core part of your offering, it will likely rank near the bottom of the list.

 Part of the reason for the general agency's apathy towards SEO is its complexity and competitiveness.
 You aren’t just competing against other agencies; you’re fighting against AdAge, CMO.com, and a gazillion other publications.

 But when done right, SEO has the potential to unlock massive value.
 It can bring systemic rigor to your lead generation process, and it can bring you predictable traffic month after month.

 I’ll show you how you can turn organic search into a channel for new business in this guide on SEO for agencies.

 Change Your Keyword Strategy

 One of the biggest SEO mistakes agencies make is approaching keywords like a consumer-facing brand.
 That is, they focus on high-volume, untargeted keywords with little to no buying intent.

 This approach puts you directly in competition with large publications.
 You might be able to create the best possible page for a competitive keyword, but chances are, Inc and Forbes.com will beat you on sheer domain authority.